 That being said…..

-Let us try to answer this question.
+Let us try to clarify this.

 Are COVID-19 symptoms different in kids than in adults?

 Symptoms are noted to be the same in children and teens as in adults but most often, milder, although they could become serious and could even cause death.
 Some could be asymptomatic and still spread the infection.

 On average, 1-10% of COVID-19 cases are seen in children.